ObolNetwork/obol-docs/docs/int/quickstart/alone/create-keys.md

     </pre>
   </TabItem>
   <TabItem value="launchpad" label="Launchpad UI">
-    Go to the <a href="goerli.launchpad.obol.tech">Obol Launchpad</a> and select <code>Create a distributed validator alone</code>.
+    Go to the <a href="https://goerli.launchpad.obol.tech">Obol Launchpad</a> and select <code>Create a distributed validator alone</code>.
 Follow the steps to configure your DV cluster.
   </TabItem>
 </Tabs>